 The Corporation and its subsidiaries have entered into employment contracts with each of the Named Executive Officers.
-Each contract is individually formulated, and no single policy applies to all, except for the provisions of the medium- and long-term incentive plans.
-The following table shows, as of December 31, 2019, benefits in the event of termination and change in control.
+Each contract is individually formulated, and no single policy applies to all, except for the provisions of the long-term incentive plan.
+The following table shows, as of December 31, 2020, benefits in the event of termination and change in control.

-Pension Termination for a serious cause Resignation Termination not for a serious cause (layoff) Termination not for a serious cause following a change in control Base salary Payment discontinuation Payment discontinuation Payment discontinuation Severance pay in the form of salary continuation or a lump sum, subject to noncompetition, non-solicitation and confidentiality agreements: 1 -F. Lauzière: 18 months -S. Fortin: 12 months Severance pay in the form of salary continuation or a lump sum, subject to noncompetition, non-solicitation and confidentiality agreements: 1 -F. Lauzière: 18 months -S. Fortin: 12 months Annual Incentive No longer eligible No longer eligible No longer eligible Allowance corresponding to target annual bonus calculated only on the financial portion is only payable subject to achievement of the results for the departure year for France Lauzière and no longer eligible for the others No longer eligible PSUs Continued vesting No longer eligible No longer eligible No longer eligible Board's discretion regarding accelerated or non-accelerated vesting DSUs Redemption by December 15 of the year following retirement.
-Prorated accelerated vesting of non- vested DSUs in the event of retirement before normal retirement age No longer eligible upon day of termination and redemption of vested units only No longer eligible upon day of resignation and redemption of vested units only Redemption of vested units following prorated accelerated vesting of nonvested DSUs for the time worked under the vesting period Redemption of vested units following accelerated vesting of non-vested DSUs Stock options Vested options are exercisable within 30 days after retirement for the TVA plan, 60 days for the QI plan and 90 days for the QMI plan Loss of vested options upon day of termination Vested options of TVA and QI are exercisable within 30 days after resignation.
-Loss of vested QMI options upon day of resignation Vested options are exercisable within 30 days after termination Vested options are exercisable within 30 days after termination Non-wage benefits No longer eligible No longer eligible No longer eligible No longer eligible No longer eligible Indirect benefits No longer eligible No longer eligible No longer eligible No longer eligible No longer eligible
+Pension Termination for a serious cause Resignation Termination not for a serious cause (layoff) Termination not for a serious cause following a change in control Base salary Payment discontinuation Payment discontinuation Payment discontinuation Severance pay in the form of salary continuation or a lump sum, subject to noncompetition, non-solicitation and confidentiality agreements: 1 -F. Lauzière: 18 months -S. Fortin: 12 months Severance pay in the form of salary continuation or a lump sum, subject to noncompetition, non-solicitation and confidentiality agreements: 1 -F. Lauzière: 18 months -S. Fortin: 12 months Annual Incentive No longer eligible No longer eligible No longer eligible Allowance corresponding to target annual bonus calculated only on the financial portion is only payable subject to achievement of the results for the departure year for France Lauzière and no longer eligible for the others No longer eligible DSUs Redemption by December 15 of the year following retirement.
+Prorated accelerated vesting of non- vested DSUs in the event of retirement before normal retirement age No longer eligible upon day of termination and redemption of vested units only No longer eligible upon day of resignation and redemption of vested units only Redemption of vested units following prorated accelerated vesting of nonvested DSUs for the time worked under the vesting period Redemption of vested units following accelerated vesting of non-vested DSUs Stock options Vested options are exercisable within 30 days after retirement for the TVA plan, 60 days for the QI plan and 90 days for the QMI plan, and, subject to certain conditions, the rights under the options may be kept as they existed before retirement Loss of vested options upon day of termination Vested options of TVA and QI are exercisable within 30 days after resignation.
+Loss of vested QMI options upon day of resignation Vested options are exercisable within 30 days after termination Vested options are exercisable within 30 days after termination Non-wage benefits No longer eligible No longer eligible No longer eligible No longer eligible No longer eligible